igrishaev/pg2/README.md

 delete from :i:table;
 ~~~

-Then prepare a namespace with imports:
+Prepare a namespace with all the imports:

 ~~~clojure
 (ns pg.demo